staycaffeinated/metacode/README.md

 > in your _current working directory_, so be sure to navigate to the folder in which
 > you want the project assets created _before_ running any command.

-Let's walk through two examples, using Spring's venerable petstore example as the starting point.
+Let's walk through two examples, using Spring's venerable Pet Store example as the starting point.
 We'll implement two resources, Pet and Store.

 ### Building a Spring WebMvc Application